CoinFlip Logo

 Practical Use

 Ethereum is the largest blockchain that supports smart contracts.
 In fact, the network was created and designed with that precise intention.
-Within Ethereum, smart contracts are written using Solidity, a language used to code smart contracts specifically created for Ethereum that resembles javascript.
+Within Ethereum, smart contracts are written using Solidity, a language used to code smart contracts specifically created for Ethereum that resembles JavaScript.
 It bears noting that Bitcoin can also support smart contracts, but in a much more limited capacity compared to Ethereum.

 While we’re discussing Ethereum-supported smart contracts, an “oracle” can aid the contract in self-executing.
 An oracle sends external, real-world data, such as the temperature in a given area or information from existing data sources, to a blockchain such as Ethereum.
 This may seem contradictory since an oracle is fed data by a third-party, which the invention of smart contracts specifically sought to avoid.
 However, the process still remains fairly automated: a smart contract on the blockchain can simply use the data from an oracle to inform whether to award money to a particular party.
+The Chainlink token is specifically designed to interact with oracles to execute smart contracts.

 Uniswap, a leading decentralized crypto exchange used for yield farming that runs on the Ethereum blockchain is undergirded by two smart contracts: an “Exchange” contract and a “Factory” contract.
 The Exchange contract conducts all token transactions and the Factory contract is used to add new tokens to the platform.
 Another decentralized application that makes central use of smart contracts is Aave, where users can borrow a range of cryptocurrencies, as well as lend assets in exchange for interest payments, all executed by smart contracts.